markoheijnen/wp-admin-jquery-ui/README.md

 Other Notes
 =========================
-.ui-widget-overlay
-opacity is now .75 but was .60 for the TinyMCE link box

 Removed margin #wp-link #link-options and changed top padding to 0 so only bottom has a padding of 14px.